terminusdb/terminuscms-docs/how-to/query/graphql/limit.md

 restrict the number of results to precisely the number supplied by the argument.

-For instance we can get exactly 5 people from the star-wars universe by specifying the query here:
+For instance we can get exactly 5 people from the Star Wars universe by specifying the query here:

 ```graphql